 According to the Motor Vehicles Act of 1988, if you are to drive a vehicle on the public roads, you ought to have a valid car insurance policy.
 Given the ever-increasing traffic and sometimes bad road conditions, having a car insurance is a basic need more than anything else.

-For those car owners who wish to buy a policy or get their car insurance renewal done, here are the two major options, a third party car insurance policy and a comprehensive car insurance policy.
-Irrespective of which policy type you opt for, you will end up with at least a third party car insurance.
+For those car owners who wish to buy a policy or get their car insurance renewal done, here are the two major options, a third-party car insurance policy and a comprehensive car insurance policy.
+Irrespective of which policy type you opt for, you will end up with at least third-party car insurance.
 The reason being, that a third-party policy is a minimum statutory requirement and is a part of a comprehensive policy.

 This car insurance offers coverage against damage or injuries caused to other individuals or properties involved in an accident.
 Should your vehicle be involved in any such unfortunate incident, the policy has your back.
 It also takes care of legal issues arising out of accidents.
 The policy offers unlimited coverage for death or injuries to third-party individuals and a maximum coverage of INR 7,50,000 for damages to properties.
 Though it is enough for statutory requirements, it might not be enough for other needs.

 During your car insurance renewal, you can opt for a comprehensive policy.
 It comprises of third-party liability and offers a lot more.
 For starters, it covers own damage.
 This means you can claim for damages to your own vehicle.
 Also, you add riders to your policy to enhance their capabilities.
 Any damages to your vehicle due to natural or man-made calamities is also taken care of by the policy.
 Though the car insurance prices of a comprehensive policy are a bit on the higher side, they offer a lot more as well.